-- Actively involved in overseeing the acquisition of Optus Vision, originally a joint venture, by Optus Communications and its integration into the Optus Communications business
+- Member of team overseeing acquisition of Optus Vision, originally a joint-venture, and integration into the Optus Communications business.

 - Negotiated and completed the sale of the company’s 25% stake in its service provider “One Tel”, which resolved contentious service-provider issues for the company.

-Australian Consolidated Press (ACP) – Chief Financial Officer/General Manager
+Australian Consolidated Press (ACP) – Chief Financial Officer/Chief Operating Officer

 - ACP was largest magazine company in Australia.
 Achieved EBIT of $125 million in 1994 / 1995.
 Was Responsible for all financial functions, computer services, magazine production and distribution.

-- Renegotiated company’s paper procurement and printing contracts which provided ACP with major competitive advantage and increased profitability.
+- Renegotiated company’s paper procurement and printing contracts providing major competitive advantage and increased profitability.

 - Successfully negotiated with major supermarket chains to carry a significantly increased range of ACP magazines.